vintasoftware/playbook/guidelines.md

  - Encourages better feature QA, since features will spend less time on Staging until they launch to Production.
  - Increases code review quality, since changes tend to be smaller.
  - Incentivizes breaking up bigger tasks in smaller ones that can be deployed as soon as they are ready.
+ - Facilitates bugs detection.
+ - Means less pressure on the team, regarding deadlines.
+The team might feel pressured to rush development or QA to meet deadlines if the deploy granularity is too low and the gap between `ready` and `live` is bigger.
+For instance, in Weekly Deploys, an one day delay means that the change won't be live for another week.
+That problem is mitigated if there were Daily Deploys.

  Visit our [Daily Deploy Checklist](checklists/daily_deploy.md), that describes a process for Daily Deployment at Vinta.